 To stem the increase, the HPV vaccine guidelines have been expanded to people up to age 45.
 The vaccine, Gardasil 9, had been previously approved for minors and people up to age 26.

 The FDA is running a clinical trial for a rapid test for oral and oropharyngeal cancer that involves rinsing the mouth, gargling and spitting the solution into a cup.
-A sample is applied to a strip and read by a clinician.
-In the future, if the test proves to be a good diagnostic tool, it will likely be used to help specialists decide if a biopsy of a suspicious throat lesion is appropriate.
+A clinician reads a sample after it is applied to a strip.
+In the future, if the test proves to be a good diagnostic tool, specialists will likely use it to decide if a biopsy of a suspicious throat lesion is appropriate.

 It’s not always just ‘a sore throat.’